ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 # Product page URLs

-Every [Product item](products.md) has a system URL that is automatically generated.
+Every [product item](products.md) has a system URL that is automatically generated.
 It is based on a pattern that combines fields and attributes to build the URL (URL alias name pattern).

-When you are creating new [Product Type](create_product_types.md) you can set up Product URL alias name pattern.
+When you are creating new [product type](create_product_types.md) you can set up product URL alias name pattern.

-To do it, fill in all necessary information and choose the attributes that you want to use in URL alias name pattern field and click **Save** button.
+To do it, fill in all the necessary information and choose the attributes that you want to use in URL alias name pattern field and click **Save** button.

 ![URL attributes](url_attributes.png)

-Now, you can see new URL alias name pattern in the Product Type's view.
+Now, you can see new URL alias name pattern in the product type's view.

 ![URL alias name pattern.png](url_alias_name_pattern.png)